Which behavioral health professional is right for you?

 Who can prescribe psychiatric medication for me?

-RNCSs are registered nurses with additional special education in psychiatric care.
-These advanced practice nurses may offer behavioral health care, which includes evaluation, diagnosis, consultation and counseling, and prescribing medications.
+NPs and CNS are advanced practice nurses with additional special education in psychiatric care.
+These nurse specialists may offer behavioral health care, which includes evaluation, diagnosis, consultation, and counseling, as well as prescribing medications.

 Psychiatrists (M.D.s or D.O.s)